esimonetti/SugarDockerized/README.md

 ### Detect web server PHP error logs
 To be able to achieve this consistently, it is recommended to leverage the single web server stack.
-By running the command `docker logs -f sugar-web1` it is then possible to tail the output from the access and error log of Apache and/or PHP
+By running the command `docker logs -f sugar-web1` it is then possible to tail the output from the access and error log of Apache and/or PHP.
+To view just the errors of Apache and/or PHP it is possible to run the command `docker logs -f sugar-web1 1>/dev/null`.
+The same approach applies to the `sugar-cron` container for cron and cli debugging.

 ### Fix Sugar permissions
 You would just need to run again the permissions docker container with `docker start sugar-permissions`.
 The container will fix the permissions and ownership of files for you and then terminate its execution.